-From a Bank Employees to a Cave Train Driver: A Story about New Beginnings
+From a Bank Employee to a Cave Train Driver: A Story about New Beginnings

 2024 marks 200 years of the world’s first cave guiding service, which was established in Postojna Cave, and this seemed like a perfect opportunity to talk to Postojna Cave’s long-time cave train driver and chief fleet caretaker to find out more about what makes this profession so special.
 Samo Dolenc is the person who greets you from the roadside billboards and the man who traded in his office tie for a toolbox of his own free will.